Eleoes/portfolio-blog/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/BlogPost.astro
-public: true
 title: First Post
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: 'This is the first post of my new Astro blog.This is the first post of my new Astro blog.This is the first post of my new Astro blog.This is the first post of my new Astro blog.'
-author: 'Astro Learner'
 heroImg:
     url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
     alt: 'The Astro logo with the word One.'